hxrm/Medical_Scheme_Diagnosis/README.md

 	<br>
   <em>Figure 8: Correlation Heatmap</em>
 </div>

 Figure 8 above display a correlation heat map.
 This was used to shows the correlation between all variables in a dataset.
-The Pandas method "dataframe.corr()" is used to calculate the correlation coefficient for each variable in the dataset ((NumFOCUS Inc, 2025)).
+The Pandas method `dataframe.corr()` is used to calculate the correlation coefficient for each variable in the dataset ((NumFOCUS Inc, 2025)).
 The method returns a float between 1 and -1, indicating the correlation between each pair of variables (NumFOCUS Inc, 2025).
 1 indicates perfect correlation, 0 indicates no correlation and -1 perfect negative correlation.
 This visual the matrix of correlations using the seaborn heatmap (Jain, 2024).

 ---